pvdz/preval/tests/cases/arr_mutation/shift_push_mutations_unroll_once_no_tail.md

 ## Todos triggered

+- (todo) - at least one of the frfr args was not isFree, bailing
 - (todo) access object property that also exists on prototype? $array_push
 - (todo) access object property that also exists on prototype? $array_shift
 - (todo) do we want to support Literal as expression statement in free loops?
 - (todo) outline any args for tdz
+- (todo) support array reads statement type ExpressionStatement
+- (todo) support array reads statement type VarStatement
 - (todo) support array reads statement type WhileStatement